-As the holidays approach, now is the time to start thinking about how to prepare your eCommerce store for the season.
-Whether you’re just starting an online store or you’re looking to optimize sales for the store you already have, these 10 tips will help you get the most out of your eCommerce site this holiday season.
+As the holidays approach, it’s a good time to think about how to prepare your eCommerce store for the season.
+Whether you’re just starting an online store or you’re looking to optimise sales for the one you already have, these 10 tips will help you get the most out of your eCommerce site this holiday season.

 1. Prepare your eCommerce website for online visitors

-The first (and most important) step is making sure your online store is ready for visitors.
-A shopper’s initial impression of your eCommerce store can make or break a sale — poor aesthetics, a lack of information, or tricky navigation can have a potential customer quickly leave your site.
+The first (and most important) step is ensuring your online store is ready for visitors.
+A shopper’s initial impression of your eCommerce store can make or break a sale – poor aesthetics, a lack of information, or tricky navigation can cause a potential customer to quickly leave your site.

 Taking advantage of easy-to-use website templates can help you create a design that matches your brand and incorporates some seasonal elements.
-Adding a holiday design, featuring specific products, and creating some holiday-specific messaging can help grab a shopper’s attention and guide them through your product offerings.
+Adding some holiday charm, featuring specific products, and creating some holiday-specific messaging can help grab a shopper’s attention and guide them through your product offerings.

 2. Update your product photos

 Turning your website traffic into a sale depends quite a bit on the photos you use.
 Square found that only 11% of retail items were sold without an image, while 88% of items were sold after an image was added.

 Making sure your eCommerce product photos look professional – and that you have multiple photos showcasing different angles of each product – is essential.
 If you don’t have the time or budget to hire a professional photographer, the Square Photo Studio app helps you shoot high-quality, professional photos from your phone.
 Discover real-time photography tips, automatic background removal, and styling tools that’ll make your website photos look professional.

 3. Generate some product reviews